-In California, employers with five or more employees are required to provide pregnancy disability leave under the state's Pregnancy Disability Leave Act.
+In California, employers with five or more employees are required to provide pregnancy disability leave under the state's Pregnancy Disability Leave Act (PDL).
 Pregnant employees may take up to four months of leave during any period of time during which they are unable to work due to pregnancy, childbirth, or a related medical condition.
 This time may be taken before or after the birth of the child and includes time off for severe morning sickness, medically necessary bed rest, childbirth, and recovery from childbirth and any pregnancy-related complications.
 It also includes routine prenatal or postnatal medical care.

 If you need time off for pregnancy disability leave, you may make a verbal or written request to your employer.
 Whenever possible, this request should be made at least 30 days before the leave is to begin.
 If you're unable to provide 30 days' notice because of an emergency or unexpected change in your condition, you must give notice as soon as it is practical.

 If your employer requires a doctor's certification for other types of disability leave, you may be required to provide a similar certification for your pregnancy disability leave.
 The doctor's certification should be in writing and should include the following information:

 In general, an employer must return a pregnant employee to the same position she held before taking leave for pregnancy disability.
 However, an employer may reinstate the returning employee to a comparable position (that is, one that is virtually identical) if the original position was eliminated for legitimate business reasons.